-University limits course drop/add activities to a period of no longer than three weeks from the first day of the quarter, permitting shorter periods as academic or professional units require, and establishes the third business day of the fourth week as the quarter's official census day.
+The University limits course drop/add activities to a period of no longer than three weeks from the first day of the quarter, permitting shorter periods as academic or professional units require.
+The University establishes the third business day of the fourth week as the quarter's official census day.
 Accordingly, student registration statuses and course registrations for the quarter must be completed by the end of the drop/add period.
-Course drops performed after the drop/add period expires are noted on the student transcript with a grade of "W", and usually the "change fee" is applied for any late adds.
+Course drops performed after the drop/add period expires are noted on the student transcript with a grade of "W", and usually the "Late Charge Penalty fee" is applied for any late adds.